Chapter 5 On-Policy vs Off-Policy Reinforcement Learning: SARSA, Q-Learning, and Monte Carlo in R

 5.2 SARSA (On-Policy)

-SARSA is an on-policy method, meaning it learns the value of the policy being followed, including exploration.
-The update rule is:
+SARSA is an on-policy temporal-difference method that learns the value of the behavior policy, including its exploratory actions.
+Its update rule is

 5.3 Q-Learning (Off-Policy)

-Q-Learning is an off-policy method, meaning it learns the optimal policy \(\pi^*\) regardless of the exploration policy (e.g., \(\epsilon\)-greedy).
-The update rule is:
+Q-Learning is an off-policy TD control algorithm that learns the optimal policy \(\pi^*\) while potentially following a different exploratory behavior policy.
+The update rule

 \[ Q(s,a) \leftarrow Q(s,a) + \alpha \left( r + \gamma \max_{a'} Q(s', a') - Q(s,a) \right) \]